-Elizabeth Estelle White (1925-2011) wrote more than 160 hymns for adults and children, including Gentle as Silence, Autumn Days, and a setting of the Our Father.
+Elizabeth Estelle White (1925-2011) wrote more than 160 hymns for adults and children, including Gentle as Silence, Autumn Days, Deep Calls to Deep and a setting of the Our Father.

 Some of her compositions are still included in current hymn books including

 Born and brought up on Tyneside, Estelle played the piano, guitar, clarinet and tenor saxophone.

 She joined the the Auxiliary Territorial Service when she was 17 and played with the HQ band on many ceremonial occasions, including the 1946 Victory Parade, and travelled entertaining the troops in the Central Mediterranean Force in Palestine and Egypt.

 Her musical influences included Duke Ellington and Count Basie.

 After the war, she trained as a physiotherapist, and moved to Canada where she joined the Roman Catholic Church.